Refining Treatment Options for Trichomonas Vaginalis Infection: A Comparative Analysis of Metronidazole and Secnidazole

 - Detailed Description

 This is a multi-centered, randomized, open-label, parallel, phase IV clinical trial comparing the effectiveness and cost-effectiveness of oral multi-dose metronidazole (MTZ) and oral single-dose secnidazole (SEC) for the treatment of Trichomonas vaginalis in both women and men.
-Our goal is to refine T. vaginalis treatment for women and men by examining the effectiveness (Aim 1) and cost-effectiveness (Aim 2) of multi-dose oral MTZ versus single-dose oral SEC.
-We have several secondary analyses for Aim 1 including to examine if bacterial vaginosis (BV) interferes with T. vaginalis treatment, to explore preferences for follow-up visits, and to examine the natural history of T. vaginalis infection in both sexes.
+The goal is to refine T. vaginalis treatment for women and men by examining the effectiveness (Aim 1) and cost-effectiveness (Aim 2) of multi-dose oral MTZ versus single-dose oral SEC.
+The investigators have several secondary analyses for Aim 1 including to examine if bacterial vaginosis (BV) interferes with T. vaginalis treatment, to explore preferences for follow-up visits, and to examine the natural history of T. vaginalis infection in both sexes.

 If single-dose oral SEC is found to be superior to multi-dose oral MTZ, this could potentially result in an estimated 280,000 people in the U.S./year receiving better care, having fewer adverse sexual and reproductive health outcomes, and having a reduced risk for HIV acquisition.
 It will also provide patients with a single-dose oral treatment option that will be particularly attractive for subjects with concomitant T. vaginalis and BV.